-The most recent motorcycle developed by EST is the DELTA-XE.
-This motorcycle was built with three core values in mind: reliability, power and agility.
-It is based on the foundations of the previous teams and includes many technical feats such as topology optimised footrests, custom made PCB's, self-written software and a bespoke electromotor.
-The motor delivers 30% more power compared to MotoE, while having a lower combined weight than the motorcycles used in the MotoE.
-Our goal for the upcoming year is: ‘Reshape the future of electric racing’, as a way to get closer to our vision.
+The most recent motorcycle developed by EST is the Vector-ST. This motorcycle was built with a Swappable battery system so we can extend the range of ur superbike.
+It is based on the foundations of the previous teams and includes many technical feats such as topology-optimised footpegs, custom-made PCBs, self-written software and a bespoke electromotor.
+The motor delivers 30% more power compared to MotoE while having a lower combined weight than the motorcycles used in the MotoE.
+Our goal for the upcoming year is: ‘Reshape electric motor racing’, as a way to get closer to our vision.

 Another important focus point is safety.
 Over the past years, we have put a lot of effort in creating safety protocols and technical directives for electric racing.
 These documents have been created in association with other (international) teams which develop and race electric motorcycles.
 Together we paid special attention to standardisation and professionality to make electric racing more approachable.
 Additionally, we had meetings with marshalls, first responders and standardisation institutes to further improve the safety of electric racing.